What we do

 Andrew joined The New Humanitarian in 2015.
 He is a journalist and editor whose 12-year career at Agence France-Presse took him from Paris to London to Hong Kong to Washington via short stints in Jakarta, Jerusalem, Moscow, Baghdad and Port-au-Prince.
 His final years at AFP were spent as Deputy Desk Chief for North America, running the editorial output for the Americas and covering Barack Obama’s 2012 re-election campaign.

-Paisley joined The New Humanitarian this year as its investigations and features editor.
+Paisley joined The New Humanitarian in 2019 as its investigations and features editor.
 The bulk of her 25-year journalism career has been with The Associated Press.
 She joined the AP in 1994 in South Africa and later worked in the Miami, Little Rock and Boston bureaus before joining the International Desk in New York.
 From there, she was promoted to Caribbean News Editor, leading coverage across the region and reporting on such stories as the rebellion that ousted Haitian President Jean-Bertrand Aristide and the U.S. prison camp at Guantanamo Bay.
 After her posting in the Caribbean, she spent a decade as the AP’s Bureau Chief in London while also working as one of the lead reporters on intelligence, security and terrorism in Europe.
 Her last AP posting was spent as a member of the international investigations team where she helped lead a series on U.N. sexual abuse and exploitation.
 She has done numerous reporting stints internationally, including trips to Afghanistan, Pakistan, Israel, South Sudan and other conflict zones.
 She is the recipient of the Polk Award for Foreign Reporting and a series of other awards for her exclusive investigative pieces about interrogation tactics at Guantanamo Bay and a successful Freedom of Information Act lawsuit which won the AP access to thousands of detainee tribunal transcripts at the prison camp.
 She holds a master’s degree in International Relations at University of Cambridge.

 Obi is an online journalist and editor, with extensive experience covering international development issues, Africa and the Global South.
 Obi began his career as a back-packing journalist writing for the Economist and other London-based African publications.
 He was the Zambia correspondent for Inter Press Service, chronicling the start of the multiparty wave in Anglophone Africa, and went on to cover the upheavals in Somalia and Ethiopia.
 He later worked as Africa Editor for IPS based in Zimbabwe, working with a team of young pioneers carving out space for progressive, independent media on the continent.
 A regular commentator on Boko Haram, Obi holds an MA in Peace and Conflict studies from the University of Notre Dame.